visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/HistogramPlot.rst

 surface area or click on the **Revolved volume** radio button to make VisIt use the revolved volume of a 2D cell as the weighting multiplier used to group cells into the right bins.

+Data scaling
+""""""""""""

+There are three radio buttons that controls how the data values are scaled.
+The three options are:

+  - **Linear**: no scaling is applied.
+This is the default option.
+  - **Log**: the logarithms of all the scalars are binned.
+  - **Square Root**: the square roots of all scalars are binned.